Skip to content

 Cambio de Estaciones

-En el pequeño pueblo de Ronda, al sur de España, las estaciones del año transforman la vida de sus habitantes por completo.
-En primavera, los campos se llenan de flores silvestres y los agricultores siembran sus cultivos con esperanza renovada.
+En el pequeño pueblo de Ronda, al sur de España, las estaciones del año transforman la vida de sus por completo.
+En primavera, los campos se llenan de flores silvestres y los agricultores sus cultivos con esperanza renovada.
 Durante el verano, el calor intenso obliga a la gente a descansar por las tardes, manteniendo viva la tradición de la siesta.
-Cuando llega el otoño, las hojas de los árboles cambian a tonos dorados y los vecinos se reúnen para la cosecha de la aceituna, un evento que fortalece los lazos de la comunidad.
-El invierno trae noches largas junto a la chimenea, donde los abuelos cuentan historias que han pasado de generación en generación.
-Los habitantes de Ronda creen que cada estación tiene su propia belleza y que el verdadero lujo es vivir al ritmo de la naturaleza.
+Cuando llega el otoño, las hojas de los árboles cambian a tonos dorados y los vecinos se para la cosecha de la aceituna, un evento que fortalece los lazos de la comunidad.
+El invierno trae noches largas junto a la chimenea, donde los abuelos cuentan historias que han de generación en generación.
+Los de Ronda creen que cada estación tiene su propia y que el verdadero lujo es vivir al ritmo de la naturaleza.

 Show English Translation